 From being bullied up to age 13 to learning how to fit in aged 14

-At Monmouth though, i threw myself quite literally into sport.
+At school though, i threw myself quite literally into sport.
 It was my way of exorcising the distress and shame i felt about myself.
 It was during this time that i tapped into abilities to push myself further and further physically.
 And this gained the attention of the rowing coach who put me in a team.

 My training then had a focus and direction: teamwork and unleashing my athletic potential.
 To push myself further, i would cajole and encourage myself in my grueling personal training.
 This cajoling then turned to bullying – the introjection of what others had said to me in my past.
 This ignited powerful emotions inside me: rage at the injustice of this bullying coupled with a focus on proving these critics and bullies wrong.
 In other words i was focused on being more, better.